Whelping Puppies for Beginners

 - KY Jelly and a syringe

 - Bulb Syringe Aspirator

 The items listed under optional, such as KY Jelly and the aspirator bulb, are frequently recommended for whelping.
 I have them on hand, but I have never found a use for them.
-We will discuss the benefits and dangers of oxytocin in depth, in the Whelping Problems article.
+We will discuss the benefits and dangers of oxytocin in-depth in the section on whelping problems below.

 Choose a quiet room that can be closed off from the rest of the household.
 Typically the mother will be very protective of her puppies for the first 2–3 weeks.
 She will not want strangers to visit the puppies, and usually will not want other animals from the household to peek in on her pups.
 In fact with some overprotective mothers, visits from rival females can provoke fights.
 Better safe than sorry, you don't want the mother to be injured, and unable to care for her pups.

-As I mentioned above, if the room is carpeted, you can purchase inexpensive, carpeted rubber-backed garage mats at Home Depot to protect the carpet.
+- Protecting the carpet: As I mentioned above, if the room is carpeted, you can purchase inexpensive, carpeted rubber-backed garage mats at Home Depot to protect the carpet.
 Frequently, mothers will not have their first puppy in the whelping box.
-First time mothers may feel panicky and try to hide under furniture or may even begin labor in your lap.
+First-time mothers may feel panicky and try to hide under furniture or may even begin labor in their lap.

-Bring your girl with you as you setup her room.
+- Acclimating your dog to the space: Bring your girl with you as you set up her room.
 She will be curious about your activities and the new items, and it will help her to bond with her special space.

 If you are expecting a small litter, and the puppies are already quite large, you may opt to schedule a C-section to avoid a difficult labor.